matthiaszarzecki/Touch-Bar-Lemmings-Swift5.0/README.md

 ```

 ## Run
-Run the app TouchBarLemmings.app, or build first, and then navigate to project folder and run this command:
+Run the app `TouchBarLemmings.app`, or build first, and then navigate to project folder and run this command:
 ```
 open build/Release/TouchBarLemmings.app
 ```